cprcrack/WAToolkit/README.md

 4. Check the *Developer mode* checkbox in the top right of the Extensions page.
 5. Click on *Load unpacked extensions...* and select the path where you saved the sources in step 2.

-Sadly you will be annoyed with a warning message every time you restart Chrome with developer mode activated.
+Sadly you will be annoyed with a warning message which you will have to *Cancel* every time you restart Chrome with developer mode activated.

 **Mac OS X or Linux:**